dblock/code.dblock.org/_posts/2009/2009-12-07-implementing-atompub-in-net.markdown

 atomEntry.Save(Response.OutputStream);
 {% endhighlight %}

-There’s no more data to be written to the client.
+There's no more data to be written to the client.
 Note that this throws a `ThreadAbortException` that must be trapped in the page code.

 {% highlight c# %}
 Response.End();